gpodder/gpodder.github.io/docs/user-manual.md

     )

+### gPodder Home Folder and Download location

+#### Default gPodder Home folder

+Here are the default download folder locations:

+-   **Linux/FreeBSD:** ~/gPodder/Downloads/
+-   **macOS:** ~/Library/Application Support/gPodder (access it using Cmd-Shift-g if the Library folder is hidden in Finder)
+-   **Windows installer:** Documents\gPodder
+-   **Windows portable:** gpodder-3.x.y\config

-### Changing the downloads folder location and the gPodder Home folder
+#### Changing the downloads folder location and the gPodder Home folder

 To change the download directory or gPodder Home, you can set one (or both) of these two environment variables:

+-   **`GPODDER_HOME`**: The settings and database files are always stored in `$GPODDER_HOME`.
--   **`GPODDER_HOME`**: Downloads will be saved in the folder "Downloads" inside the new Home folder you set
+	Downloads will be saved in the folder `Downloads` inside the new Home folder you set
 -   **`GPODDER_DOWNLOAD_DIR`**: Downloads will be saved directly in the folder you specify (which does not have to be in the gPodder Home folder)

 There are various ways of setting these variables, depending on your distro/operating system and on the version of gPodder you are using.

-#### Default settings

-Here are the default download folder locations:

--   **Linux/FreeBSD/Mac OS X:** ~/gPodder/Downloads/
--   **Windows:** Selected via a dialog on first start (use the start menu item "gPodder (set download folder)" to change it)

-If **`$GPODDER_HOME`** is not set, it defaults to `~/gPodder/`.
-The settings and database files will always be stored in **`$GPODDER_HOME`**.
+#### Changing the gPodder Home Folder on Windows

+On Windows it's also possible to set the gPodder Home folder using the registry: in **regedit**, add a string value named `GPODDER_HOME` to the `HKEY_CURRENT_USER\Software\gpodder.org\gPodder` key, with the absolute path you want.

 #### Session-wide changes on Ubuntu Linux

-With gPodder 3.3.0 (and also 3.4.0) in Ubuntu (at least 12.10 and 13.04), you can't change the environment variables for gPodder Home and for the download directory through Preferences &gt; Edit config (see [bug 1718](https://bugs.gpodder.org/show_bug.cgi?id=1718)).
+Since gPodder 3.3.0 you can't change the environment variables for gPodder Home and for the download directory through Preferences &gt; Edit config (see [bug 1718](https://bugs.gpodder.org/show_bug.cgi?id=1718)).
 One thing you can do instead is this:

 -   Open a terminal
 -   Type: `gedit` `~/.pam_environment`